nmiles/azure-python-ha-nva-fo/README.md

     3. Monitor the Azure function app logs to ensure that a failover is performed.

-    4. Confirm that you received an email alert about the failover process.

-    5. Confirm that traffic is now flowing through the secondary NVA (FW2) to internal applications.

-2. If the Azure function app is configured such that FWMONITOR = "TCPPort", do the following:

-    1. Confirm that requests are flowing through the primary NVA (FW1) to internal applications.

-    2. Apply a network security group (NSG) to the external NIC of the primary NVA (FW1) that blocks inbound network traffic on the TCP port being monitored.

-    3. Monitor the Azure function app Logs to ensure that a failover is performed.

-    4. Confirm that you received an email alert about the failover process.

-    5. Confirm that traffic is now flowing through the secondary NVA (FW2) to internal applications.
+    4. Confirm that traffic is now flowing through the secondary NVA (FW2) to internal applications.

 ## Next steps